josh-hernandez-exe/dice-distro/README.md

 ## Astheric Examples

 ### Rolling Two D6 (and Changing the Output)
-The default operation applied is to sum all the values of what is rolled.
+We apply the sum operation on the dice.
 ```
-➔ python dice_distro.py -d 6 -n 2
+➔ python dice_distro.py -d 6 -n 2 --op-func sum
  2:   2.78 % |=====
  3:   5.56 % |===========
  4:   8.33 % |================